redfox-tools/bamboo-slack-notifications/README.md

 - Support for message update for deployment and build progress to reduce number of noise
 - xUnit test reports
 - Commit details
-- Advance Jira issues integration via API (unfortunately OAuth linked apps are only partially supported)
+- Jira issue details via Linked application
 - Multi environment deployments

 ## How it looks like